kashodiya/my-open-webui/README.md

     - Add '/32' after the IP
     - Set that ip range in "allowed_source_ips"
     - The EC2 will allow traffic coming in from only these IP addresses.
-- Optional:
-    - If you also want to access Open WebUI from some other network/laptop make sure that you add that machine's public IP address to the allowed_source_ips array.

 ### Ensure you have Internet Gateway associated with VPC
 - Check if you already have Internet Gateway using this command: